Why Is Open Pit Mining So Devastating To The Environment

 It’s similar to a chain reaction – not just messing up nearby places, causing trouble for farmland and nature.
 It messes with how crops grow and hurts nature’s health.
 This shows the significant impact of open pit mining on the environment.

-how is open-pit mining bad for the environment
+how is open pit mining bad for the environment

 A big problem with open pit mining is how it messes with biodiversity.
 The digging doesn’t just destroy homes, but it also messes up the whole system, putting lots of different species in danger.